MultiDIC/MultiDIC/README.md

-# MaDICT
-# MATLAB Toolbox for Multi-View 3D Digital Image Correlation
+# MaDICT: MATLAB Toolbox for Multi-View 3D Digital Image Correlation

 This is the offical repository for: